intrajp/signage-on-pi/README.md

 PICTURE_ONE_SHOT=pink_rabbit.png
 ```

 prepare .png file.
-It should be set one directory above of topdir.
+It should be set one directory above of buildroot topdir.

 copy scripts to board/raspberrypi2.